Fast and Easy Vasectomy - Newcastle

 If you choose to have your vasectomy at a medical centre:

-- $480 out of pocket with Medicare – no private health insurance
+- $480 out of pocket after Medicare refund*

 The MSI No Scalpel Open Ended Technique uses an inert permanent suture rather than a metal clip (which can fall off) or a dissolving suture (which can cause inflammation).
 We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from chronic post operative pain.